 Luxor in Upper Egypt on the east bank of the Nile River that dates from 1400 BC.

-Nazareth Village in Israel where Muslim and Christian actors dress in costumes from 1st century and reenact life and craft of that time.
+Nazareth Village in Israel where Muslim and Christian actors dress in costumes from the 1st century and reenact the life and craft of that time.

-Edo-Tokyo Open Air Architectural Museum in Tokyo, Japan which enables visitors to experience architecture of many different buildings from different periods such are high-class houses, public baths and shops which don’t exist any more out of the museum.
+Edo-Tokyo Open Air Architectural Museum in Tokyo, Japan, enables visitors to experience the architecture of many different buildings from different periods, such as high-class houses, public baths, and shops that no longer exist outside the museum.

-Xinye Village in Jiande, Zhejiang Province, China is a well-preserved village with Ming and Qing era architecture and ancient residential buildings.
+Xinye Village in Jiande, Zhejiang Province, China, is well-preserved with ancient residential buildings and Ming and Qing-era architecture.

-Árbæjarsafn in Iceland that displays life of the people of Reykjavik in the past.
+Árbæjarsafn in Iceland displays the life of Reykjavik people in the past.

-Tumba Madžari in Macedonia is a reconstruction of a Neolithic settlement placed north-east of Skopje, capitol of Macedonia.
+Tumba Madžari in Macedonia is a reconstruction of a Neolithic settlement placed northeast of Skopje, the capital of Macedonia.

-Alaska Native Heritage Center that is situated on 26 wooded acres and has Hall of Cultures, theatre, Gathering place and six life-sized Native houses that surround Lake Tiulana.
+Alaska Native Heritage Center is situated on 26 wooded acres and has a Hall of Cultures, a theatre, a Gathering place, and six life-sized Native houses that surround Lake Tiulana.

-Amish Acres Historic Farm & Heritage Resort, Nappanee, Indiana that shows Amish life and has nine buildings, two log buildings that were relocated from their original position, ice house, mint distillery, maple sugar camp, apple cider mill, one-room school and a blacksmith shop.
+Amish Acres Historic Farm & Heritage Resort, Nappanee, Indiana, shows Amish life and has nine buildings, two log buildings that were relocated from their original position, an ice house, a mint distillery, maple sugar camp, an apple cider mill, one-room school, and a blacksmith shop.